aseichter2007/ClipboardConqueror/readme.md

   |||re,frank,dataCopiedLast:save| Hey get a load of this!
   ```

-  - This will save data and send it with the frank system agent and the question to the LLM.
-Note, tags between the | | parse left to right
+  - This will save the last copy to the clipboard into dataCopiedLast and send the frank system agent and user "Hey get a load of this!" followed by the last copied text to the LLM.
+Note, tags between the | | parse left to right.
+It matters where re is placed

   ```
   |||frank,dataCopiedLast:save,re| Hey get a load of this!
   ```
-  - will save "Hey get a load of this!" to dataCopiedLast.
+  - will save "Hey get a load of this!" to dataCopiedLast because re is not activated until after the :save.

   ```
   |||CurrentText,LastCopy| query combined next like this.